codedsk/hubzero-tool-brains/doc/srs.md

-# Brain Analysis Tools System and Software Requirements Specification
+# Brain Analysis Tools Requirements Specification

-### Introduction

-### System
-#### Goals
+### Goals

-1. allow a user to launch the brain analysis tool in their web browser
+Allow a user to launch the brain analysis tool in their web browser and perform the following tasks:
-2. select a set of input images from a pre-supplied repository of images
+  * Select a set of input images from a pre-supplied repository of images
-3. initiate an analysis run using chosen input images
+  * Initiate an analysis run using chosen input images.
-4. visualize results of analysis in the web browser.
+  * Visualize results of analysis in the web browser.

-#### Definitions
+### Definitions

 1. Category
 2. Subcategory
 3. GUI